ArtisanMobile/devdocs/_posts/2014-05-08-callbacks.md

   <p>If the first playlist has already been downloaded when this call is made this becomes a blocking call and the block of code is executed immediately.</p>
 </div>

+You can check if the first Artisan playlist has been downloaded in this app process with isFirstPlaylistDownloaded.

+{% highlight java %}
+ArtisanManager.isFirstPlaylistDownloaded()
+{% endhighlight %}

+If this is true when you first register your callback with onFirstPlaylistDownloaded(Activity, ArtisanManagerCallback) then your callback will execute immediately.

 <div id="power-hook"></div>

 ##Power Hook Callbacks